geshan/geshan.github.com/posts/2020-10-24-docker-build-example-faster-docker-build.md

 ### Easy speed up, use BUILDKIT

 Docker build has recently added [BUILDKIT](https://docs.docker.com/develop/develop-images/build_enhancements/) from version 18.09.
 Docker basically says it is an overhaul of the build process.
 As mentioned in this [post](https://brianchristner.io/what-is-docker-buildkit/) it is faster, efficient, and concurrent.
-You can read more about its goodness in this [article](https://www.docker.com/blog/advanced-dockerfiles-faster-builds-and-smaller-images-using-buildkit-and-multistage-builds/) by docker.
+You can read more about its goodness in this [article](https://www.docker.com/blog/advanced-dockerfiles-faster-builds-and-smaller-images-using-buildkit-and-multistage-builds/) on docker.com.
 For now, let’s see it in action:

 ```
 time DOCKER_BUILDKIT=1 docker build -t node-14-second-bad-cache-with-buildkit .